-The x-rays generated in this experiment have an energy of $\sim 8$ keV.
-Such x-rays are readily absorbed by bodily tissue and can cause severe burns if sensible precautions are not taken.
-There are several safety measures and hardware interlocks that must be in place before you can turn on the x-ray set and open the x-ray shutter.
+The X-rays generated in this experiment have an energy of $\sim 8$ keV.
+Such X-rays are readily absorbed by bodily tissue and can cause severe burns if proper precautions are not taken.
+The Siemens system contains several safety measures and hardware interlocks that must be in place before you can turn on the X-ray set and open the X-ray shutter.